edunham/ansible-rust-infra/README.md

 Essential:

-- [ ] Nginx is installed and configuration files from current system are in place
+- [x] Nginx is installed and configuration files from current system are in place
-- [ ] Nginx reloads when changes to its configs are pushed
+- [x] Nginx reloads when changes to its configs are pushed
+- [x] A unique Diffie-Hellman group is generated for SSL (https://weakdh.org/)
+- [ ] A self-signed SSL cert is generated on the host

 Nice-to-have: